danielgroves/danielgroves.net/readme.md

 Other rake tasks are:
 * `version` - Jekyll version number.
 * `dev:watch` - Start the Jekyll server in watch mode with future and draft posts.
 Loads the `_config_dev.yml` file to override production values with development values.
+* `dev:build` - Builds the site with the default options.
+Loads the `_config_dev.yml` file to override production values with development values.
 * `deploy` - Do a production build.
 * `typekit:add_domain` - Adds a domain to a typekit kit whitelist based on your environment.
 * `typekit:remove_domain` - Removes a domain from a typekit kit whitelist based on your environment.